Shopify/hydrogen/.changeset/weak-sheep-sing.md

 '@shopify/hydrogen': patch
 ---

-Fix Add-to-cart session event in Live View
+Fix active cart session event in Live View

-### Breaking change

-`createStorefrontClient` now requires `request` to be passed in.
+In order for active cart to work, make sure to pass `request` into `createStorefrontClient`

 ```diff
 export default {